cowprotocol/docs/docs/cow-protocol/tutorials/arbitrate/autopilot.md

 The autopilot is the engine that drives forward CoW Protocol.

 Running at a regular interval, it keeps an up-to-date view on the state of the protocol, synthesizes this data into an _auction_, broadcasts this auction to each of the solvers, and finally chooses which solution will be executed.

 Users don't interact with the autopilot directly: its only intended interface is with the solvers.
-Unlike solvers, there is a single autopilot running for each chain[^barn].
+There is a single autopilot running for each chain[^barn].

 Its role can be broadly summarized into these main purposes.